Transparency notification

 Ageas and BlackRock Transparency notification

-In accordance with the rules on financial transparency*, BlackRock has notified Ageas on 21 October 2020 that, on 20 October 2020, its interest has fallen below the legal threshold of 5% of the shares issued by Ageas.
-Its current total shareholding stands at 4.99%.
+In accordance with the rules on financial transparency*, BlackRock has notified Ageas on 26 October 2020 that, on 23 October 2020, its interest has exceeded the legal threshold of 5% of the shares issued by Ageas.
+Its current total shareholding stands at 5.09%.

 * article 14, paragraph 1 of the law of 2 May 2007 on disclosure of major holdings us provisions.